 Everyone’s talking about the amazing Notion.
 This all in one workspace has got people excited, with good reason.
 It’s an impressive application.
 However, no one’s really focusing on the negatives of the app, and that’s what we thought to do.
 There is no such thing as a perfect app.
 Before we review Notion, its cons are significant.

 We don’t like subscriptions, especially if you have to pay to access your data.
 That was the main reason we avoided Evernote.
-Evernote makes you pay to store your documents on their servers, which you can’t download offline unless you pay the subscription.
-Why not pay for an app that keeps your notes offline on your device and backup to a Cloud service of your choice?
+Evernote charges you to store your documents on their servers, which you can’t download offline unless you pay the subscription.
+Why not pay for an app that keeps your notes offline on your device and backup to a cloud service of your choice?
 There are plenty of such apps.

 Of course, you can use the app for free if the limitations on the Personal account don’t bother you.
-However, to unlock the few features unique to the Personal Pro version of the month, you’ll need to pay $4/month.
-This is effectively what you’re paying for if you upgrade to the Pro version of Notion.
+However, unlocking the few features unique to the Personal Pro version will cost you $4/month.
+This is effectively what you’re paying for if you upgrade to the Pro version of Notion:

 |File upload||5 MB||Unlimited|

 With web-based note-taking apps, you have less control of your data.
-Why put your notes on the developer’s servers, when so many apps let you store your documents on your device?
-With native note-taking apps, you have a copy of your notes on your device and you can also back them up to a cloud service of your choice.
+Why put your notes on the developer’s servers, when so many apps can store your documents locally on your device?
+With native note-taking apps, you have a copy of your notes on your device, which you can back up to any cloud service you like.

 Due to the lack of end-to-end encryption, Notion has access to your notes.
 They see everything.
-In good faith, we trust that the employees at Notion who have access to our data won’t abuse it, but why take the risk?
-If Notion insists on storing our notes on their servers (which they do), they should at least encrypt it.
+In good faith, we trust that the employees at Notion with access to our data won’t abuse it, but why take the risk?
+If Notion insists on storing our notes on their servers (which they do), they should at least encrypt them.

 I exported my workspace from Notion, firstly as a Markdown and CVS.
 The application exported twenty-seven pages!
 How do three pages translate to twenty-seven?
 I get the same number of pages when I export in HTML format.
 The app creates a useless copy of the export file on your PC and sends you a zipped file to your email.
 Massive inconvenience!
 The files I exported look nothing like what I had created in the app.
 What you create in Notion, best stays in Notion.

 Bright side: you can export individual pages as PDFs, with specific paper sizes (though the choices are limited).
 But to export subpages, you need the Enterprise subscription.
 Notion lets you create notes you can’t export.
 That alone should make you think carefully about using the app.

 Note: you can’t export photos out of Notion.
 The PDF you export has a hyperlink to the image in your notes (if they are in a gallery view).
 They (Notion developers) didn’t even think of exporting each image as a single page.

-Notion makes creating notes a piece of cake, but exporting them impossible.
+Notion makes creating notes a piece of cake but exporting them is impossible.
 Question that!
 If you ever want to export anything out of Notion, you will suffer!
-If you like #sufferlife, you will enjoy using Notion.

 Notion has gone to great lengths to ensure you love their app.
 You can create a lot of things in Notion by collecting information from across the web and from other apps into their app.
 However, they have also put considerable effort, if not more, to make sure your information stays on their servers and application.
 They designed it that way, it’s not a flaw in their coding skills.
 That should worry you.

 It seems we finally have an app that does it all.
-Question is: should we put our whole lives into one app?
+Question is: should you put your whole life into one app?
 The answer to that critical question is: No, you shouldn’t.
 Especially when you have no means of exporting that information.

 An all in one workspace sounds fantastic!
-All your plans, projects, notes and collaborations all in one place.
-But it’s a sure recipe for disaster, one we are certain can affect any app, especially after Adobe Lightroom permanently deleted user’s photos.
-All the users who had no backups and kept their photos only in Lightroom lost all their life’s work in seconds.
+All your plans, projects, notes and collaborations in one place.
+But it’s a sure recipe for disaster, one we are certain can affect any app, especially after Adobe Lightroom permanently deleted users’ photos.
+All the users who had no backups and kept their photos only in Lightroom or Adobe Creative Cloud lost all their life’s work in seconds.
 Is that a risk you can take with the notes?
 If your answer is yes, then you’ve got nothing to worry about!